Customer service vs hospitality: what’s the difference?

 Hospitality and customer service often get used interchangeably – and while they work toward the same goal (happy, loyal guests), they're not quite the same thing.

-In this article, we'll break down what separates hospitality from customer service, why both matter, and how your hotel can master the balance.
+So what is the difference between hospitality and customer service?
+In this article, we'll break down what separates hospitality from customer service, why both matter and how your hotel can master the balance.
 With the right mix of personal connection and operational excellence, you can turn one-time guests into repeat visitors and brand advocates.

 What is hospitality?